sheikhu/django-fixmystreet/README.md

-This project is on de CIRB's Jenkins at http://jenkins.cirb.lan/job/FixMyStreet/ It will be automaticly build on every push on github, if tests failed mails are send, if tests successed project will be deployed.
+This project is on de CIRB's Jenkins at http://jenkins.cirb.lan/job/FixMyStreet/ It will be automaticly build on every push on github, if tests failed mails are send, if tests successed project will be deployed. requirements-test.pip contains debug and Jenkins test requirements, this is installed only on Jenkins server. test_settings.py is used for test local_settings, it used environment vars, be sure to set it correctly if you use it export POSTGISDB=xx.xx.xx.xx export POSTGISUSER=xxx export POSTGISPWD=xxx export FBSECRET=xxx

 Branches
 --------